 CASH IS king.
 Money talks.
 Pay to play.
 Whatever way you look at it, in the business world its cold, hard cash that makes things happen.

 For public relations agencies the same rules apply.
 As the cheeky image above suggests, we will happily promise to PR any bearer of Sterling who is prepared to hand it over in sufficient quantities.

 But persuading business people to part with their hard-earned dosh is no easy thing.
-They who want certainty and clarity on the prices they will pay for services.
+They generally want certainty and clarity on the prices before they will pay for services.

 That’s particularly relevant as the world readjusts from the economic ravages of the Coronavirus – and as people across the UK brace for the next financial shock coming our way in the shape of Brexit.

 So, it’s never been more important to be clear about the cost of your products or services, right?
 Er, no…

 If you are thinking about using or choosing a PR agency and want information on what that will cost, then brace yourself for a very long and fruitless search of PR agency websites.
 If the information is out there, then we can’t find it.
 And we’ve spent years searching.

 Holyrood PR’s clear and transparent PR costs have been published prominently on our website since 2012.
 We believe it is incredibly important for price-conscious potential clients to have a clear, unequivocal understanding of what we charge.